 - Are you prepared to dedicate resources (i.e., time/budget/people/etc.)?

-Once you pass that hurdle, ask them to make their own plan that details all the whys, whats, and hows involved — so you can see exactly how they’re going to make good on their commitment.
+Once you pass that hurdle, ask them to make and share their plan that details all the whys, whats, and hows involved — so you can see exactly how they’re going to make good on their commitment.

 Monitor the plan and check in for every milestone, deliverable, or due date.
 Give overt, explicit feedback at each step — appropriate praise and recognition for compliance, and crisp feedback for anything that’s missed.